Last Updated 9/10/20

 - Expedition Camps (ages 11-13)

 - High Adventure Camps (ages 14-17)

 - Before and After Care for Horse Camp Only (all other Before and After care options remain unaffected)

 Beyond this information on preparations for restrictions, we anticipate questions from you and encourage you to send them our way.
-As we are operating remotely at this time, email is the best way to reach us.
 Contact the Camp Director.
 We will do our best to give out information, but due to the current situation, we appreciate your patience as the guidance is ever-changing.
 Here are a few answers to questions we've already received:

 Relaxed Cancellation Policy

 We recognize that this entire situation is full of uncertainty and worry.
 To help alleviate any additional stress, we are relaxing our refund policy so that you can sign up for camp without any worry.
 Under these circumstances, we will be accepting refund requests for full refunds, so long as they are requested more than two weeks prior to the particular camp session.
-Should you need to cancel less than two weeks prior to a session, we will issue you a full, transferable credit that can be used towards any other Camp Backcountry session through the end of Summer 2021.
+Should you need to cancel less than two weeks prior to a session, we will issue you a full, transferable credit that can be used towards any other Camp Backcountry session.

 AnnaKate Hein | Email